 So, you’re managing your company’s distribution center construction and thanks to some thorough research, you’re feeling good about the building company you’ll be using.
 You’ve had several meetings thus far, and you know much about your new state-of-the-art distribution center.

-For one, it’ll be incredibly large – in fact, it’ll be big enough for the entire NFL to a Sunday’s worth of football…at the same time, under one roof.
+For one, it’ll be incredibly large – in fact, it’ll be big enough for the entire NFL to play a Sunday’s worth of football…at the same time, under one roof.
 It’ll be equipped with the latest in distribution center technology and auto-fulfillment capabilities.
 After all, the way consumers are buying is changing.

 But what about some of the more obvious features of your building, like wall construction?
 How will that be executed?
 If you have a builder worthy of their flannel, you better believe they’ll be considering Tilt-Up concrete for your distribution center’s wall construction.
 This blog post explains why.

 As we detailed in a previous blog post, Tilt-Up concrete construction is a method of building in which big concrete panels are poured flat on the ground and then after they cure, are raised up, or tilted up, with cables attached to a crane to form a distribution center’s walls.